 - 23. Remove the rust inhibitor from all molding surfaces on the mold using an appropriate molding surface cleaner.
 Refer to the mold manufacturer's documentation for more information. - 24.
-Remove all locks and tags.
-Refer to Section 2.5 for more information - 25.
+Remove all locks and tags. - 25.
 Close the moving platen. - 26.
 Apply tonnage to the mold and hot runner. - 27.
-Lock out and tag the machine and controller (if equipped).
-Refer to Section 2.5 for more information. - 28.
+Lock out and tag the machine and controller (if equipped). - 28.
 Install screws in the remaining locations in the mold carrier.
 Torque the screws to the value specified in the machine manufacturer's documentation. - 29.
 Remove all locks and tags.
-Refer to Section 2.5 for more information.

-- 30. Open the mold. - 31.
-Lock out and tag the machine.
-Refer to Section 2.5 for more information. - 32.
-Slide the heat shield over the sprue bar until it makes contact with the injection side cavity plate. - 33.
-Lock out and tag the machine.
-Refer to Section 2.5 for more information.
+- 30. Open the mold.

+- 31. Lock out and tag the machine.

+- 32. Slide the heat shield over the sprue bar until it makes contact with the injection side cavity plate.

+- 33. Lock out and tag the machine.